jridgewell/Unlock/README.md

 - Run `bash <(curl -s https://raw.github.com/jridgewell/Unlock/master/uninstall.sh)` in the terminal (you'll be asked for your login password) to remove all traces from the system.

+## How does it work?

+During the install process, a LaunchDaemon is installed to `/Library/LaunchDaemons` that runs when the system is still starting up.
+The daemon starts a program that requests the passphrase to unlock the volume from the system's secure keychain.
+After the keychain returns the passphrase, the program unlocks the volume and allows the system to use the volume like a normal one.
+All of this completes before the system loads any information from the User's home directory, allowing a normal log in.

 ## Problems?

 If you have a problem, file a [bug report][issue] or fix it and submit a [pull request][pull].